 Google LOVES new material.
 Keep your content fresh and unique by frequently updating your website and adding new blog posts.
 Big changes are a better signal to Google than smaller ones, so try to make significant changes when creating updates.

 In addition to blog posts and pages, you should also create supplemental content that provides value to the searcher and your target audience.
-Here are some of recommendations:
+Here are some recommendations:

 - Interactive Maps/Tools

 If your website visitors are quickly leaving, also know as bouncing, from the site, Google could determine that the information on your page is irrelevant to the search query used to find your website.
 Your content should be engaging and delivering the proper message.
 If visitors are spending time on your site, then you are providing value that Google will want to share with new consumers!

 Cleaning House to Increase Your Website’s Search Ranking in Google

 A website that ranks poorly with Google could have a bad domain history.
 Penalties like Penguin and Panda were created to target abusive tactics used to increase web rankings and your site may be negatively affected.
 Be careful hosting with spammers and conducting “black hat” tactics.
 Google will eventually recognize this and drop your website into oblivion!

 Renew Your Domain Registration

 Keep your domain up to date, and try to purchase longer domain registrations.
 Google considers a longer registration more legitimate than shorter ones and gives more credit to websites they believe will continue to exist for years to come.
 Domains with short term registrations look less authoritative because they may not be actively maintained or are for a temporary cause compared to an established site on the same subject.

 Test Page Speed